Avalanche Press Homepage Avalanche Press Online Store

 August 1942

 Just how the Allied command planned to defend Australia would become a controversial topic in mid-war elections, and continue to simmer into the next century.
-Supporter of John Curtin, prime minister in 1942, charged his predecessor, Robert Menzies, of scheming to fall back to a "Brisbane Line" that abandoned much of Queensland to the Japanese.
+Supporters of John Curtin, prime minister in 1942, charged his predecessor, Robert Menzies, with scheming to fall back to a "Brisbane Line" that abandoned much of Queensland to the Japanese.
 There seems to have been no actual "Brisbane Line," and Maj.
 Gen. George Vasey of Northern Command told his subordinates that he expected them to fight "to the limits of human endurance" for every inch of their country.

 Note: This scenario uses boards from Eastern Front, Battle of the Bulge, Road to Berlin and Elsenborn Ridge, and pieces from Guadalcanal, Afrika Korps and Secret Weapons.